alessandrocandolini/di-alternatives/README.md

 Indeed, in OOP land there are plenty of advantages in using DI, compared to more naive and less modular solutions.

-Systematic adoption of the DI pattern typically leads to a proliferation of classes, and DI tools (eg, libraries/frameworks like dagger, guice, in the Java land, etc) have been invented to help mitigating the growing cost of managing the dependency graph in larger scale projects.
+Systematic adoption of the DI pattern typically leads to a proliferation of classes, and DI containers (eg, libraries/frameworks like dagger, guice, in the Java land, etc) have been invented to help mitigating the growing cost of managing the dependency graph in larger scale projects.
 The aim of these tools is complementaty to the usage of the DI pattern: they to resolve the dependency graph (either at runtime or compile time, depending on the tool).

 This has been the state of art of Java DI for many years.
 From `@autowire` in spring framework, to `@inject` and `@provides` annotations make them way into `javax` itself, to the advent of many libraries like guice, dagger and others, DI tools have become a standard in the development of OOP applications at non-trivial scale.